 Trustees Realisation Fee: This fee is paid to the IP and covers all the work which is done after the proposal is approved in supervising the Trust Deed and paying the creditors until the Trust Deed is concluded.
 These fees are normally capped by creditors at between 15 and 20% of realisations and are drawn monthly from the monthly contributions.
 The IP will explain this to the debtor in further detail.

-Where a customer wants to apply for an PTD, Vincent Bond can gather basic information from them and pass this with the customers consent to a licenced insolvency practitioner.
-If the PTD is later accepted Vincent Bond will receive a referral fee from the insolvency practitioner.
+Where a customer wants to apply for an PTD, IVA.com Group can provide the initial advice, gather basic information from them and pass this with the customers consent to a licenced insolvency practitioner.
+If the PTD is later accepted IVA.com Group will receive a referral fee from the insolvency practitioner.

 Important considerations for debtors considering a debt solution: